 Walking will be generally straightforward over rough ground and good paths, with no major ascents.
 However, a reasonable level of fitness is required for some short steep sections.
 A walking pole can be helpful for keeping your balance on rough terrain while carrying a heavy camera bag.
 My landscape photography workshops are fairly leisurely but we'll typically spend up to six hours outdoors, depending on the weather and light.
 Don’t worry if you think you might ‘run out of steam’ in the afternoon; we can substitute the last location for a café and have a look through your photographs!

 I generally try to pin down a preferred date for the workshop, but also pencil in a ‘reserve date’ in case the weather forecast for the preferred date is particularly bad.
 Changeable weather can be great for capturing memorable images but can be very frustrating for teaching!
 Ideally, we want stable weather so that we can focus on the tuition without having to repeatedly dash back to the car to dodge the rain.
 If the only option is to head out in inclement weather, then please make sure that you’re sufficiently wrapped up and that you’re able to protect your gear from the elements.

 Insurance isn’t a condition of booking but it is recommended, especially for any multi-day landscape photography workshops.
 In this scenario, I advise that you’re ensured for medical and personal accident risks, as well as cancellation, curtailment and baggage.

 If you've decided to go ahead... excellent!
 Please get in touch and we’ll try to pin down a date for your landscape photography workshop (and a ‘reserve date’ to fall back on in case of wet weather).
-I’ll send you a link to an online booking form and take upfront payment, either by bank transfer or PayPal (with a 5% surcharge if using PayPal).
+I’ll send you a link to an online booking form and take upfront payment by bank transfer.

 © Karen Thorburn Photography